OpenTreeOfLife/treemachine/README.md

 treemachine-LITE is a pared-down version of the original treemachine which was used to generate synthetic phylogenetic trees for the [Open Tree of Life project](http://opentreeoflife.org/).
 Synthetic analyses are now performed by other tools.
-The role of treemachine-LITE is simply to construct a neo4j database which is used to serve such trees.
+The role of treemachine-LITE is simply to construct a neo4j database and serve such trees.

 ## Installing dependencies